eclipse-velocitas/velocitas-docs/content/en/docs/Tutorials/tutorial_how_to_create_a_vehicle_app.md

 - [Setup and Explore Development Enviroment](/docs/setup_and_explore_development_environment.md)
 - [How to create a Vehicle Model](/docs/python-sdk/tutorial_how_to_create_a_vehicle_model.md)

-Once you have established a working environment, you will be able to start developing your first Vehicle App.
+Once you have established your development environment, you will be able to start developing your first Vehicle App.

+For this tutorial, you will recreate the SeatAdjuster example that is included with the [template repository](https://github.com/eclipse-velocitas/vehicle-app-python-template):
-For this purpose, we assume a usecase having a vehicle where we can change the positions of the seats and also get their current positions.
+The Vehicle app allows to change the positions of the seats in the car and also provide their current positions to other applications.

+A detailed explanation of the use case and the example is available [here](/docs/velocitas/docs/seat_adjuster_use_case.md).

 At first, you have to create the main python script called `run.py` in `src/`.
 All the relevant code for new Vehicle App goes there.
 Afterwards, there are several steps you need to consider when developing the app: